Community Engaged Scholars

 Major in Art Photography with a Minor in Art History

-As part of her Spanish 439 class (Community Outreach: Language in Action), Lili joined our programming team where she completed her service learning requirement.
-Throughout her time here, Lili was tasked to assist in our community-based youth programming including Open Studio art making and Mi Musica program.
-Throughout all this, Lili even honed her skills in playing the guitar!
-Reflecting on this experience, Lili says, “La Casita has fostered a space where I am able to practice my Spanish comfortably and spend time with other Spanish speakers from Syracuse.
-I have felt welcome in the Latino community at Syracuse University, which I had not experienced until now.
-I can not thank both my professor [Emma Ticio] and La Casita staff enough and look forward to continuing my volunteering experience with them.”
+As part of her Spanish 439 class (Community Outreach: Language in Action), Lili joined our programming team, where she completed her service-learning requirement.
+During her time at La Casita, Lili assisted with community-based youth programming, including Open Studio art-making and the Mi Música program.
+Throughout this experience, she even honed her skills in playing the guitar!
+Reflecting on her time at La Casita, Lili shared, “La Casita fostered a space where I was able to practice my Spanish comfortably and spend time with other Spanish speakers from Syracuse.
+I felt welcome in the Latino community at Syracuse University, which I had not experienced until then.
+I could not thank both my professor [Emma Ticio] and the La Casita staff enough and looked forward to continuing my volunteering experience with them.”

 Beverly Okanome G’25